treeman/jonashietala/posts/2018-07-28-bitcoins_security_isnt_binary.markdown

 easier and more profitable than the status quo, particularly as transaction fees increase in relevance.

-Granted it's only a theoretical weakness that probably won't
+Granted it's only a theoretical weakness that probably won't cause any problems, but it's a clear example of a binary thought process that in this case doesn't prioritize security.

 [transaction malleability problem]: https://en.bitcoin.it/wiki/Transaction_malleability "Transaction Malleability"
 [A fork too far]: https://medium.com/the-publius-letters/segregated-witness-a-fork-too-far-87d6e57a4179 "Segregated Witness: A Fork Too Far"

 # Conclusion

-Features of Bitcoin are very easily discarded as "insecure" despite
+There are many examples where features of Bitcoin are discarded as "insecure" without a nuanced discussion about risks and rewards.
+This binary thinking is actively harmful and must be called out.

 [btg-51]: https://www.trustnodes.com/2018/05/24/bitcoin-gold-51-attacked-18-million-stolen-double-spends "Bitcoin Gold 51% Attacked, $18 Million Stolen Through Double Spends"
 [todd-rbf]: https://twitter.com/peterktodd/status/686365181241212928 "Peter Todd on Twitter: its already trivial to send an easy to doublespend tx"